I love the creative aspects of journaling.

 Now that you have your perfect art journal, it’s time to put it to use!
 The supplies you need depend on how you will use your journal.
 If it is a diary or planner for your creative pursuits, you may only need pens and pencils.

 However, suppose it will be an art journal.
 In that case, you will need various art supplies, which may include pastels, watercolors, brushes, colored pencils, or anything else you need for mixed media art.
-You can get all of your junk journaling needs at a craft store like Michaels.

 Ready to Get Crafty with your Journal?

 Making junk journals is a wonderful way to get use out of your craft projects.
 You get to make the journal itself, but you also get to use it for other creative endeavors.
-It’s a two for one!
+It’s a two-for-one!

-The best part about junk journals is that there’s no limit to how you can make them or what you can do with them once it’s finished.
+The best part about junk journals is that there’s no limit to how you can make them or what you can do with them once they’re finished.
 It’s your personal creation, so anything goes!